 Colorado Revised Statute 22-33-104 requires that every child between the ages of 6 and 16, unless excused, shall attend school for at least 172 days each school year.
 The law also requires that every parent of a child between the ages of 6 and 16 shall ensure that their child(ren) attend school.
 Under Colorado law and applicable policy, a child who has four (4) or more unexcused absences in any month or ten (10) or more unexcused absences during the school year is considered “habitually truant.”
 See C.R.S. §§ 22-33-104(4), -107(3)(b); DPS Policy JHB (all DPS policies available at https://go.boarddocs.com/co/dpsk12/Board.nsf/Public#).

 Attendance is based on total minutes at school.
 This includes being on time and in all classes through dismissal.
 Any tardies or early releases will count towards overall absences.

 Any time a KIPP Colorado student is absent from school, a reason must be provided from his or her guardian or caregiver.
-Absences must be reported via Attendance Line, Parent Portal or School-Based System.
+Absences must be reported via Attendance Line, Parent Portal, or School-Based System.
 Documentation for absences must be submitted to the Main Office as soon as possible following an absence.
 Guardians will receive a phone call from the Operations Team any time their student is absent and a reason has not been provided by the start time for the day.
 An explanation of a student’s absence does not necessarily excuse the student.
 In all cases, the administration reserves the right to determine whether or not the absence is excused.

 Absences are considered unexcused or excused based on the table below.
 Chronic or habitual absences will result in additional interventions or attendance plans developed between the student, guardian, and school administration and, if necessary, the initiation of truancy proceedings.